INTERSECTIONAL ENVIRONMENTALISM: WHY YOU CAN’T CARE FOR THE ENVIRONMENT WITHOUT FIGHTING FOR SOCIAL JUSTICE

 Alongside that, BIPOC communities are frequently subject to food apartheids (aka. food deserts); where there is limited access to healthy, fresh, affordable local produce due to social and economic inequalities (aka. what is needed to sustain a Vegan diet).

 Despite plant-based diets being deeply integrated within BIPOC cultures, what we see in today’s mainstream Veganism (granola, acai bowls, kale salads etc) heavily favours the privileged.
 No diet is truly cruelty-free, and pushing the rhetoric that Veganism is the “only sustainable diet” without addressing the barriers that make it less accessible to marginalized communities, is upholding white supremacy.

-Although a Vegan diet may be saving animals lives, human beings are being harmed by the systems that produce our food too, and that must not be ignored.
-Choosing to disregard the welfare of the people who farm mass-produced Vegan food (the majority of whom are BIPOC) and failing to acknowledge how racist systems affect food choices for marginalized communities, is racism.
+Although a Vegan diet may be saving animal’s lives, human beings are being harmed by the systems that produce our food too, and that must not be ignored.
+Choosing to disregard the welfare of the people who farm mass-produced Vegan food (the majority of whom are BIPOC) and failing to acknowledge how racist systems affect food choices for marginalized communities, is racism at the core.

 Be Vegan, of course, but DO NOT ignore the structural racism surrounding all diets and the exploitation of BIPOC that occurs!
 We can’t try to dismantle the oppression of animals, without trying to dismantle the oppression of people.

 If you’re wondering “how can racism possibly have anything to do with wildlife conservation?”… Here are some examples: